airzym/AmongUs/README.md

 ## Special activities (???)

-activities you anyonecan do on each map
+activities you anyone can do on each map

 ### The skeld